HeadHodge/hassioControlHub/README.md

 Captures key code input from html browser pages, then converts to a standard key format and offloads the result to the keyCode2hassio hub.

 <b>keyCode2hassio:</b>

+Standard keyCodes are captured from other modules via websockets.
+The keyCodes are transformed into the proper format needed to control the Hassio hub's attached smart devices using their websockets API.

 <b>keyCode2bt:</b>

+This module is basically a virtual/emulated bluetooth keyboard.
+It capture keyCodes from the Hassio Hub using their websockets API and sends the keyCodes to any connected via bluetooth to any device thats accepts a HID bluetooh keyboard for input.
+There a several sub-modules to facilitate the device bluetooth pairing.